 Like any injectable procedure, there are risks associated with a non-surgical nose job.
 Bleeding, infection, and bruising are the most common.
-Dr. Somenek is an expert rhinoplasty specialist that understands the nasal anatomy and has treated hundreds of noses with this procedure.
+Dr. Somenek is an expert rhinoplasty specialist who understands nasal anatomy and has treated hundreds of noses with this procedure.
 It is extremely important to have an injector with a complete understanding of the nose to minimize additional complications associated with a non-surgical rhinoplasty.